Inverse images of positive closed currents under holomorphic endomorphisms of compact K\"ahler manifolds: Estimates of

-The first term containing $(\log|\tau|-1)\Lc^{\Phi}(S)$ can be deduced from the previous estimate and $u-u_\tau$ is also negative and has support in a small neighborhood of $\widehat{\Delta}$.
-The estimate about the second term is essentially the same as Lemma 2.3.9 and Lemma 2.3.10 in \cite{DS09}. \begin{lemma} We have
+and therefore, { } The first term containing $(\log|\tau|-1)\Lc^{{\omega_\Xfh^{k-1}}}(S)$ can be deduced from the previous estimate and $u-u_\tau$ is negative and has support in a small neighborhood of $\widehat{\Delta}$.
+The estimates about the second term is essentially the same as \cite[Lemma 2.3.9, Lemma 2.3.10]{DS09}. \begin{lemma} We have